Mount Kailash Tibet, China Travel Guide

 Water is a precious resource in this dry, high-altitude region.
 Be mindful of water usage, especially in guesthouses with limited running water.
 Minimize your consumption.

 Waste management has a challenge in remote Tibet.
-Recycling facilities are scarce or non-existent, especially along the kora.
+Recycling facilities are hard to find or non-existent, especially along the kora.
 This places a burden on the environment.

 Travel responsibly to protect this unique landscape.